 The Ghostbusters footage shows the main characters as they find themselves up against the ultimate ghost, Gozer, and she needs bustin’.
 In the final cut of the film, they are seen heroically crossing the proton energy streams that they’ve used throughout the film.
 They aren’t sure if it’ll work, but they’re more than up for the risky task.

 This clip shows just how much movie magic can happen in a scene.
 If you were to watch the unedited footage, all you’ll see is Bill Murray and the team playing with what looks like lightsaber without a blade.
 Through editing, this turns into a powerful stream that can take down any villain.
 Impressive, huh?

 Speaking of lightsabers, we reported on a similar behind-the-scenes of CGI earlier this year.
-ILM posted an insightful video on the visual effects in Star Wars: The Rise of Skywalker.
+ILM posted an insightful video on the visual effects and CGI in Star Wars: The Rise of Skywalker.
 You can take a look at it and compare it to the Ghostbusters visual effects video.
 Comparing the two helps you see just how far CGI and visual effects have come!